Using the Text Editor

 Tracking Text Changes

-Text Change Tracking is a valuable feature that allows users to keep track of any changes made to a content item.
-This is especially useful for collaborating on content with others, as it allows everyone to see the changes made and keep track of any revisions in real-time.
+Text Change Tracking is a valuable feature that allows your team to keep track of any changes made to a content item.
+This is especially useful for collaborating with others as it allows everyone to see the changes made and keep track of any revisions in real-time.

 To use this feature, simply enable it by clicking "Track Changes" in the text editor's standard toolbar.